-The National Student Speech Language Hearing Association (NSSLHA) is the only national student organization for pre-professionals studying communication sciences and disorders (CSD) recognized by the Association (ASHA).
+The National Student Speech Language Hearing Association (NSSLHA) is the only national student organization for pre-professionals studying communication sciences and disorders (CSD) recognized by the American Speech-Language-Hearing Association (ASHA).
 Established in 1972, NSSLHA supports 11,700+ members and 340+ chapters at colleges and universities nationwide.
 The University of Scranton NSSLHA chapter was founded by Destiny Carpitella, B.S., NSSLHA President (Class of 2022) and is managed by members from the undergraduate CSD major.
 All graduate students are encouraged to participate.
-Contact Megan Knecht, NSSLHA Co-President, at megan.knecht@scranton.edu or Julianna McRell, NSSLHA Co-President, at megan.knecht@scranton.edu or Julianna McRell, NSSLHA Co-President, at megan.knecht@scranton.edu or Julianna McRell, NSSLHA Co-President, at megan.knecht@scranton.edu or more information.
+Contact Madison Dunlop, NSSLHA President, at madison.dunlop@scranton.edu for more information.